Beethoven amazingly composed a huge amount of his music once he was deaf. Find out more about this remarkable man.

 His housekeepers also told of how he would sit at his piano with a pencil in his mouth touching the instrument, so he could feel the vibration of the notes while he worked away.

-Beethoven’s hearing loss actually did influenced his composition style.
+Beethoven’s hearing loss actually did influence his composition style.

 In his earlier works when he could hear the full range of frequencies, he often used lots of high notes.
-But as his hearing began to worsen, he could no longer hear these high notes so instead he chose to use lower notes in his compositions which were easier for him to hear.
+But as his hearing began to worsen, he could no longer hear them so chose to use lower notes in his compositions that were easier for him to hear.

 But towards the end of his life, the high notes actually returned – this is when he started to let his compositions take shape in his imagination and listen with his ‘inner ear’.

-Beethoven’s Ninth Symphony (also one of his most complex pieces) was written when he was almost entirely deaf – but even so, he actually insisted on conducting the first performance of this masterpiece.
+Beethoven’s Ninth Symphony (also one of his most complex pieces) was written when he was almost entirely deaf.
+But even so, he insisted on conducting the first performance of this masterpiece.
 But, the orchestra actually arranged another conductor, Michael Umlauf to stand beside him and it’s believed Umlauf told the orchestra to ‘ignore Beethoven’ and follow him instead.